-The medical name for an excessive inward curve of the spine, Lordosis can interfere with your daily activities by negatively affecting the lower back & neck area.
-Sometimes called swayback, it can cause excruciating pain & discomfort in severe cases by exerting plenty of pressure on the spine.
-Lordosis that affects the lower back & neck region is called lumbar lordosis and cervical lordosis, respectively.
-It can significantly impact your mobility without appropriate treatment.
+Lordosis is the medical name for an excessive inward curve of the spine that can interfere with your daily activities by negatively affecting the lower back and neck area.
+Sometimes called as swayback, it can cause excruciating pain and discomfort in severe cases by exerting plenty of pressure on the spine.
+Lordosis that affects the lower back and neck region is called lumbar lordosis and cervical lordosis, respectively.
+With a lack of appropriate treatment, it can significantly impact your mobility.

-Specific factors & health conditions can elevate the risk of lordosis.
-This comprises:
+Specific factors and health conditions can elevate the risk of lordosis.

-• Osteoporosis (Condition in which bones become brittle & weak)
+- Osteoporosis (a condition in which bones become brittle and weak)

-• Spondylolisthesis (Spinal disorder involving a bone slipping forward onto the bone under it)
+- Spondylolisthesis (a spinal disorder involving a spinal vertebra slipping forward onto the vertebra under it)

-• Osteosarcoma (Type of bone cancer that starts in the cells which constitute bones)
+- Osteosarcoma (type of bone cancer that starts in the cells that form bones)

 Postural Lordosis

-Generally caused by obesity, postural lordosis comprises weak back & stomach muscles that aren’t able to support the spine, resulting in the spine curving forward.
+Generally caused by obesity, postural lordosis comprises weak back and stomach muscles that aren’t able to support the spine, resulting in the spine curving forward.

 Congenital/Traumatic Lordosis